rafael-pinho/jubarte-oracledb/README.md

     * jubarte-oracledb always use a pool of connections to work
     * but you can configure your connection pool
     * and you always need to end a statement so jubart will know that is time to close connection

+3. Transactions
+    * not implemented
+    * will be avaliable in the second release (v0.2)